 This will output:How To Use Anqicms Efficiently

-1. Do these string case conversion filters affect the original data?
+1. Do these case conversion filters affect the original data?

 2. Can I apply multiple filters in a chain to the same variable?

-3. How will these case conversion filters handle if my string contains non-English characters?
+3. How will case conversion filters handle non-English characters in my string?

-These filters are mainly for English characters to convert case.For Chinese characters or other non-English alphabet characters, they will usually remain unchanged and not be converted.Please ensure that your string content meets expectations, especially in mixed-language environments.
+These filters are mainly aimed at English characters for case conversion.For Chinese characters or other non-alphabetical characters, they will usually remain the same and will not be converted.Ensure that your string content meets expectations when in use, especially in mixed-language environments.